-The Washington State Department of Health currently lists four variants of concern.
+The Washington State Department of Health currently lists two variants of concern.
 Each of these variants are considered highly infectious and transmissible.

 The Department of Health uses genome sequencing to determine how a virus is changing over time.
 A sample of positive COVID-19 PCR tests are used.
 Washington state is currently sequencing at least 10% of positive COVID-19 tests, equating to tens of thousands of tests since January 2020.

-The Delta variant has most recently become the predominant variant in Washington state, as well as the United States.
+The Delta variant is the predominant variant in Washington state, as well as the United States.
 Data shows that those infected with the Delta variant have a higher viral load than those infected with other variants and is twice as contagious as other variants.
 Data also shows that unvaccinated individuals who test positive with the Delta variant have more severe illness than older variants.

 The criteria for identifying vaccine breakthrough cases include a positive PCR or antigen lab test at least 14 days after a person received their last recommended dose of an authorized COVID-19 vaccine.
 It takes approximately two weeks after the final dose of vaccine has been administered for the body to build a high level of protection against the virus.
 Infections that occur within the first fourteen days after any dose in an FDA-approved vaccine regimen is not considered a breakthrough case as that person is not considered fully vaccinated.
 Less than 1% of COVID-19 cases in Washington are in fully vaccinated people.